jonhadfield/soba/README.md

 ## supported OSes

 Tested on Windows 10, MacOS, and Linux (amd64).
 Not tested, but should also work on builds for: Linux (386, arm386 and arm64), FreeBSD, NetBSD, and OpenBSD.

 ## supported providers

 - BitBucket
+- Gitea
-- GitHub (including organisations)
+- GitHub
 - GitLab

 ## configuration